Want to learn how to safely and effectively start using BFR for rehabilitation and performance training?

 This course has been approved by the National Athletic Trainer Association (NATA) BOC for 4.5 Category A CEU hours.
 The Advanced Continuing Education Institute is a NATA Approved Provider.

-If you would like to submit for approval for other boards or organizations, we provide all the necessary information and have never had any students have issues.
+If you would like to submit for approval for other boards or organizations, we provide all the necessary information.

 I would never want you to be unhappy!
 If you are unsatisfied with your purchase, contact us in the first 30 days and we will give you a full refund.